greuters/greuters.github.io/gwunderwelt/_posts/en/2023-04-09-gastbeitrag.md

 title: Experiences of an officer's assistant
 preview_image_id: kabine.jpg
 preview_text: |
   Why do we sail cargo?
-A guest article by our passionate assistant officer.
+A guest article by our passionate assistant officer Max.
 image_metadata:
   - dirname:
     images: